MicrosoftDocs/dynamics-365-fraud-protection/content/scorecard.md

 You can use the scorecard reports to review your key metrics and understand the month-by-month performance of your fraud protection efforts.

-In the Evaluate experience, your scorecard lets you evaluate the capabilities of Microsoft Dynamics 365 Fraud Protection.
+In the Evaluate experience, your scorecard lets you evaluate the capabilities of Microsoft Dynamics 365 Fraud Protection (Fraud Protection).
 In the Protect experience, your scorecard reflects the real-time performance of Fraud Protection as your system of record.
 After evaluating the data presented in the scorecard, you can use the knowledge that you gain to make well-informed risk management decisions for your business.

 Your top-four key performance indicators (KPIs) are summarized across the top of the page to provide a snapshot of your performance.
 You can fully investigate these metrics in the charts.